-With the new electronic functionality, when a claim payment reconsideration is submitted through the Availity Portal, we will investigate the request and communicate an outcome through Availity.
-Once an outcome has been determined, the Availity Portal user who submitted the claims payment reconsideration will receive an email notification informing him/her that the reconsideration review has been completed.
+With the new electronic functionality, when a claim payment reconsideration is submitted through Availity, we will investigate the request and communicate an outcome through Availity.
+Once an outcome has been determined, the Availity user who submitted the claims payment reconsideration will receive an email notification informing them that the reconsideration review has been completed.
 If you are not satisfied with the reconsideration outcome, continue to follow the existing process to file an appeal, as outlined in your provider manual.